Zero-Tang/NoirVisor/contributing.md

 Starting from your first contribution, you, nonetheless, cannot use other names on your future contribution, unless you contribute through another account.

 ## Coding Conventions
-- In VT-Core and SVM-Core, use lower-case when coding.
+- In VT-Core, SVM-Core and MSHV-Core, use lower-case when coding.
-- For Windows platform-specific, use Windows API style.
+- For platform-specific coding, use the style specific to that platform.
 - No spaces unless it significantly affects reading.

 ## Raising Issues